johnperry-math/AoC2015/README.md

   rather than try to _build_ the target from the source.
 * My solution to Part 2 is not the optimal solution, by the way.
   Apparently you can just work out a nice mathematical formula for it!

+### ♾️ Day 20: Infinite Elves and Infinite Houses

+Now the _elves_ are delivering presents.

+In part 1, determine the first house to receive a certain number of presents when infinite elves deliver 10 presents to infinite houses, with each elf starting at his corresponding number.

+In part 2, repeat when infinite elves deliver **11** presents to **50** houses, with each elf still starting at his corresponding number.

+#### Unusual tools

+The solution to parts 1 and 2 is identical.
+That isn't really unusual by now, but I had to be a little clever with the terminating condition for part 2.

+#### Experience

+Easy but a little uninspiring for Day 20.
+I was expecting the solution to require something not especially straightforward, so I botched Part 1 at first by trying to be clever: the solution was far too slow and experienced overflow.
+Turns out a straightforward, brute force solution works today.